 - Identification of the candidate through a clear job specification and a rigorous interview and selection process is carried out to ensure only prospective employees who are able to meet, or meet with appropriate development, the competence levels (in terms of experience and formal qualifications, where appropriate) are recruited.
-Interviews are documented - References and background checks are carried out.
-Referral is made to the Financial Services Register and detailed independent reference and background checks are performed - The line manager manages an induction process and each appointee signs a Statement of Responsibility - All newly appointed SIMF holders, key function holders and approved persons are provided training by Compliance to ensure the individual has an understanding of their legal and regulatory responsibilities.
-All new Directors are provided Director Training - The line manager assesses the skills gap of the individual and ensures appropriate training is arranged - Board members/other key function holders are expected to maintain and update their knowledge particularly with regards to legal, regulatory, information technology, market and financial developments that could affect the future performance and development of FIL Life - SIMF and Approved Persons are required to confirm on an annual basis their requirement to remain fit and proper and to meet the expectations of the SIMR regime and or the FCA approved persons regime - Ongoing independent checks are carried out to ensure individuals remain fit and proper - When an individual who performs either a SIMF/key function leaves FIL Life and/or transfers to a new role within Fidelity he/she should be de-briefed by HR/other relevant parties to confirm the reasons for their departure and to gather information about their experience of performing their particular role
+Interviews are documented. - References and background checks are carried out.
+Referral is made to the Financial Services Register and detailed independent reference and background checks are performed. - The line manager manages an induction process and each appointee signs a Scope of Responsibility. - All newly appointed SIMF holders, key function holders and approved persons are provided training by Compliance to ensure the individual understands their legal and regulatory responsibilities.
+All new Directors are provided Director Training according to their needs. - The line manager assesses the skills gap of the individual and ensures appropriate training is arranged. - Board members/other key function holders are expected to maintain and update their knowledge particularly with regards to legal, regulatory, information technology, market and financial developments that could affect the future performance and development of FIL Life. - SIMF and Approved Persons are required to confirm on an annual basis their requirement to remain fit and proper and to meet the expectations of the SIMR regime and/or the FCA approved persons regime. - Ongoing independent checks are carried out to ensure individuals remain fit and proper. - When an individual who performs either a SIMF/key function leaves FIL Life, and/or transfers to a new role within Fidelity, he/she should be de-briefed by HR/other relevant parties to confirm the reasons for their departure and to gather information about their experience of performing their role.

-B.3 Risk management system including the own risk and solvency assessment
+B.3 Risk Management System including the Own Risk and Solvency Assessment

 The robust management of risk plays a central role in the execution of FIL Life's strategy and is a key focus area for the Board, its directors and all contributing business areas.
 Risk management activities are designed to protect FIL Life's clients, policyholders and assets.
+FIL Life aims to identify and manage its risks in line with an agreed risk management framework derived from industry practice.